MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_btrees.md

 ##### replace

-a logical value specifying if the sampling of observations should be done with or without replacement.
+a bool value specifying if the sampling of observations should be done with or without replacement.